dgriff06/Rental-Agreement-Smart-Contract/README.md

 * Having a good credit score
 * Paying the deposit

 Once all the requirements are fulfilled, then the NFT is passed over to the tenant.
 But if the applicant fails to complete at least one of the listed requirements, a message “Tenant not approved” will pop up.
 The duration of the lease contract can be chosen to be either short-term representing 6 months, mid term - 12 months, or long term - 15 months.
-The landlord cannot terminate the agreement if the lease is
+The landlord cannot terminate the agreement if the lease before the lease expiration.

 ## Package requirements and imports